"The 70,000 diagnostic codes known as ICD-10 made their long and nervously awaited debut in medical practices today.

 Claims for any service performed on October 1 and beyond must bear one or more of the new diagnostic codes â€” more nume"...

 Medical Editor: John P. Cunha, DO, FACOEP

-Pyrazinamide is used to treat tuberculosis (TB).
-It is an antibiotic.
-This medication is available in generic form.
-Common side effects include nausea, vomiting, loss of appetite, or mild muscle/joint pain.
+Pyrazinamide is an antibiotic used to treat tuberculosis (TB).
+Pyrazinamide is available in generic form.
+Common side effects of pyrazinamide include nausea, upset stomach, vomiting, loss of appetite, mild muscle/joint pain, or fatigue.

 Our Pyrazinamide Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.